arcadefx/material-ui/README.md

 - `createRadioGroup` - Create a radio group with associated buttons.
 It will automatically layout in vertical or horizontal formats with a series of radio buttons.
 - `createRectButton` - Create a rectangle button
 - `createRRectButton` - Create a rounded rectangle button
 - `createSlider()` - Create a slider for doing percentages 0..100.
 Calculate amount in call backs: callBackMove (called during movement) and callBack = at the end phase.
 Values are in percent (0.20, 0.90 and 1 for 100%).
 Limitations: horizontal only and no labels (both to be addressed).
+See mui.lua and method sliderCallBackMove() to get current value of slider.
 - `createTableView` - Create a scrollable table view
 - `createTextBox` - Create a text box with label above (for now) and includes "scrollView" support.
 See fun.lua for an example.
 - `createTextField` - Create a text field with label above (for now) and includes "scrollView" support.
 See fun.lua for an example.